grageragarces/Rust-book/Chapter 15/functional_p/src/notes.md

 ### bytes:
 A box contains a pointer, which is 8 bytes on a 64-bit architecture.
 An array of 4 pointers is therefore at least 4 * 8 = 32 bytes.

+## Deref
+Deref coercion converts a reference to a type that implements the Deref trait into a reference to another type